AZ MUSEUM

 Zolotussky.

-Zverev saw Gogol.
-And Zverev was absolutely equal to the task – in the expression of tormented passion and feeling and beauty.
 I believe that Zverev took out of his soul the things that oppressed, worried and perhaps frightened him and put them on paper.
 And he communicated his feelings to us better than any artist that has ever illustrated Gogol.
 These illustrations may not entirely match Gogol's plots yet they match Gogol's views about the darkness that exists in the human soul.
 "Spiritual darkness is frightening," he wrote in his Selected Passages from Correspondence with Friends.
 Gogol chose not to delve into this underworld, yet it frightened and stunned him.
-Now that we see Zverev's Gogol cycle, it becomes clear why Zverev approached Gogol: Gogol made it possible for Zverev to express things that he hadn't express in his portraits.
-In the illustrations, you can see both admiration and terror – terror that is inspired not so much by Gogol as by life itself.

 I love Gogol.
 And, in the last days, I have also come to love Zverev.
 The Gogol Cycle is a book of free illustrations.
 Yet it's not a question of superficial dancing.
 Zverev was an explosive and even catastrophic talent.
 His illustrations resemble the state of a person that finds himself in a whirlwind of inspiration.
 He comes to resemble a strange creature that doesn't have a mind but only eyes, and the world enters him through dilated pupils.
 The book is wonderful insofar as it is interspersed with Gogol's texts.
 The viewer and reader can read the book twice: read Gogol and then study Zverev's illustrations.
 It's good that the book highlights the lines that Zverev illustrated.
 This gives the impression not of a scholarly but of a profoundly human approach to profoundly human artworks.
 The content and design of these books foreshadow the future Zverev Museum.
 It shall be an event and an explosion, just like Zverev's talent.
+Iovleva.

 The Gogle Cycle is remarkable, yet the book Zverev in Love is no less so.
 It shall interest readers for all sorts of reasons – first and foremost, on account of the novelty of this love affair.
 Yet the book describes the latter in such a way that these feelings look pure and transparent, and you don't get the impression that there is something strange about them.
 You only realize once more that true love is pure.
 Anatoly Zverev and Oksana Aseyeva were truly happy, and the book shows how two solitary people got rid of loneliness through this love affair.
 The illustrations are wonderful, and the dramaturgy of short and pithy commentaries and the arrangement of Zverev's words and poems are remarkably well done.
 This is not a book but a work of art.
 A poem in prose and illustrations.

 The books issued by the AZ Museum Publishing Project show Zverev from a totally different aspect.
 I thought that I knew Zverev, yet I never imagined that he is such a serious, deep and independent artist.
 Now we see that he was not simply a great natural talent and an eccentric but also a very intelligent artist and person.
+Sidorov.

 All the books are published in such a way that you get the impression that you are visiting several different exhibits.
 Even when Zverev paints with watercolors, gouache, oil or India ink, his works clearly belong in a drawing album.
 Such a format throws a lot of light on his art.

+His book of self-portraits makes a great impression.
+His numerous female portraits resemble each other, yet, when you look at his self-portraits, you see only the eyes.
+They are always the same yet reflect totally different states of the world and the person who's looking at you.
+The self-portraits contain the story of the artist's life and the story of life in general.
+Zverev's self-portraits are full of sadness and wisdom.
 Zverev did not belong to any movement.
 He wanted to live a free life, and he wanted to be free at a time when this was impossible.
 He was close to the Renaissance in his spirit and in his modernist manner.
 He tried his hand at everything.
 For example, he wrote poems to his beloved, yet they were the poems of an artist that assigned a lot of important to color hues and brushstrokes.
 He also wrote prose and a treatise on art, just like Leonardo.
 He had great ambitions, although he never liked to speak about them aloud!
 He wanted to think about the world like Leonardo, and this also creates the impression of a big solitary artist that does not live in a herd and does not attend mass events yet passionately strives to understand the world and his role in it.
 I had not thought about such things until a few days ago when I first saw these books, these themes and these illustrations.
 I had never seen such illustrations to Ovid – they are just wonderful!
 They are totally devoid of the direct eroticism that marks Mir iskusstva art.
 It's not Somov, but it's not Picasso, either.
 No, they aren't erotic, and I don't know how Zverev did it.
-That's how his hand worked, and it's a real miracle and a real mystery.
+That's how his hand worked, and it's a real miracle and a real mystery. |

 Anninsky.